scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 Crab also supports store and access preference data from a relational database.
 The developer can easily implement their recommender by using customized DataModels integrated with serveral databases.
-One example is the MongoDB, a NoN-SQL database commonly used for non-structured data [MongoDB]_.
-By using the Django's ORM, a popular web framework in Python and MongoEngine, a ORM adapter for integrating MongoDB with Django, we could easily set up a customized Data Model to access and retrieve data from MongoDB databases easily [Django]_, [MongoEngine]_.
+One example is the MongoDB, a NoSQL database commonly used for non-structured data [MongoDB]_.
+By using MongoEngine, a ORM adapter for integrating MongoDB with Django, we could easily set up a customized Data Model to access and retrieve data from MongoDB databases easily [Django]_, [MongoEngine]_.
 In fact, it is already in production at a recommender engine using Crab for a brazilian social network called AtéPassar.
 We will explore more about it in the next sections.

 One of the current challenges that we are facing is how to handle with all this data in-memory.
 Specially for recommender algorithms, which are data intensive.
 We are currently investigating how to store data in memory and work with databases directly